 The following roles, when working collaboratively, create a successful email strategy, email marketing strategist, project manager, email designer, copywriter, email marketing developer, and data engineer.

 So now that you are familiar with the basics of email marketing, here are some questions and KPIs a founder must monitor to make email campaigns effective and successful.

 Email marketing specialists create programs that support brand campaigns and increase visitors.
 With this, they can firmly establish their position in the cutthroat industry and guarantee that their brand experiences success in the present and future.

 The strategist is the one who develops the overarching email marketing strategy.
 They are in charge of managing campaigns and ensuring that specific objectives are well-defined and considered.
 Here are some essential questions to ask your email marketing strategist.

-The primary responsibility of a strategist is to monitor the results, and based on those results, professionals should always be experimenting with new campaigns.
+The primary responsibility of a strategist is to monitor the results; based on those results, professionals should always experiment with new campaigns.

 The strategist should know that assessing all options is necessary to enhance your email marketing based on marketing objectives, as this helps define the strategy.

 The strategist should be able to balance the efforts between the campaigns that will yield a quick return and those that are part of a long-term goal but require more commitment because of the limited resources.